Carthage/Carthage/README.md

 With the debug information copied into the built products directory, Xcode will be able to symbolicate the stack trace whenever you stop at a breakpoint.
 This will also enable you to step through third-party code in the debugger.

 When archiving your application for submission to the App Store or TestFlight, Xcode will also copy these files into the dSYMs subdirectory of your application’s `.xcarchive` bundle.

+###### Experimental Automatic Copying

+    ```sh
+    /usr/local/bin/carthage copy-frameworks --auto
+    ```

+From this point Carthage will infer and copy all Carthage's frameworks that are linked against target.
+It also capable to copy transitive frameworks.
+For example, you have linked to your app `SocialSDK-Swift` that links internally `SocialSDK-ObjC` which in turns uses utilitary dependency `SocialTools`.
+In this case you don't need transient dependencies it should be enough to link against your target only `SocialSDK-Swift`.
+Transient dependencies will be resolved and copied automatically to your app.

+Optionally you can add `--verbose` flag to see which frameworks are being copied by Carthage.

 ###### Combining Automatic and Manual copying